PurpleHullPeas/MPMD-AutoBedLevel-Cal/README.md

 Install [pyserial](https://stackoverflow.com/questions/31228787/install-pyserial-mac-os-10-10) <br/>
 Install [scipy and related packages](https://www.scipy.org/install.html) <br/>

 4) The points that the nozzle probes need to be consistent.
 I.E., if you're using tape, a sticker, PEI, glass, mirror, etc., you need to make sure the nozzle taps that for every probe point.
-If using tape, make sure it covers the entire build surface without overlapping.
+If using tape, make sure it covers the entire build surface without overlapping; however, it is probably safer to run this calibration with no tape on the bed.
 Whatever build surface you choose, make sure you remove the stock sticker before application because you want everything as flat as possible.
 If you typically use glue/hairspray on your bed, I recommend cleaning it off beforehand.
 The script will most definitely not work if the effector is colliding with a bed clip or other obstructions before the nozzle can probe the bed.
 In my experience, trying to use glass retainer/holding clips causes problems and should be avoided (read my recommendations in the calibration guide).

 5) Dennis wrote the spreadsheet assuming you have his hold-down clips installed (see previously linked tutorial).
 This is not an optional step.
 You should also tune your belts if you haven't done so recently.